Muon beams towards muonium physics: progress and prospects: Introduction

 where the energy distribution of decay positrons follows the Michel spectrum with a maximum energy of 52.8 MeV.
-Due to the parity violation in weak interaction~\cite{Lee:1956qn,Wu:1957my}, the angular distribution of decay positrons is asymmetrical and concentrated along the muon's spin direction.
-In 1957, R.L.
-Garwin \textit{et al.} observed parity violation in muon decay and suggested that the resulting asymmetry could serve as a powerful tool to probe magnetic fields in nuclei, atoms, and interatomic regions~\cite{Garwin:1957hc}.
+Due to the V--A structure of the weak interaction, which leads to maximal parity violation~\cite{Lee:1956qn,Wu:1957my}, the angular distribution of decay positrons is asymmetrical and concentrated along the muon's spin direction.
+In 1957, R.~L.~Garwin \textit{et al.} observed parity violation in muon decay and suggested that the resulting asymmetry could serve as a powerful tool to probe magnetic fields in nuclei, atoms, and interatomic regions~\cite{Garwin:1957hc}.
 This work effectively predicted the wide applications of the muon spin rotation/relaxation/resonance ($\mu$SR) technique nowadays~\cite{amato2024introduction,Nuccio2014,Hillier2022}.
-Other rare decay modes allowed by the Standard Model, which include $\mu^+\to e^+\nu_e\overline{\nu_\mu}\gamma$ and $\mu^+\to e^+\nu_e\overline{\nu_\mu} e^+ e^-$ also exist, but suffer from tiny branching ratios~\cite{MEG:2016leq,SINDRUM:1985vbg}.
-Interestingly, some neutrinoless decay or conversion modes of muon, also known as the charged lepton flavor violation processes, are predicted by various new physics models~\cite{Calibbi:2017uvl}.
+In addition to the standard Michel decay, the higher-order quantum electrodynamics (QED) corrections---the radiative decay $\mu^+\to e^+\nu_e\overline{\nu_\mu}\gamma$ and the internal conversion decay $\mu^+\to e^+\nu_e\overline{\nu_\mu} e^+ e^-$---have also been precisely measured~\cite{MEG:2016leq,SINDRUM:1985vbg}.
+Interestingly, some neutrinoless decay or conversion modes of muon, such as $\mu^+\to e\gamma$~\cite{MEGII:2025gzr}, $\mu^+\to e^+e^-e^+$~\cite{Mu3e:2020gyw}, $\mu^+\to e^+\gamma\gamma$~\cite{Grosnick:1986pr}, $\mu^- N\to e^- N$~\cite{Mu2e:2014fns,COMET:2018auw}, and $\mu^+e^-\to\mu^-e^+$~\cite{Bai:2024skk}, which are also known as the charged lepton flavor violation processes, are predicted by various new physics models~\cite{Calibbi:2017uvl}.

 There are two approaches by which one can obtain muons---the cosmic-ray showers and the accelerators.
 The dominant muon-producing channel is the two-body decay of a pion: